Logo

 Some pro tips:

-• Connect with notable personalities in the industry and zero in on a few names once the event details have been finalized.
+• Connect with notable personalities in the industry and shortlist a few names once the event details have been finalized.

-• An ideal judge has a remarkable aptitude to make insightful decisions about hacks.
+• An ideal judge has a remarkable aptitude for making insightful decisions about hacks.

 • Technology evangelists, reputed academic professionals, seasoned industry veterans, and industry honchos can also be considered.

-• You can request someone's presence from organizations you wish to be sponsors.
+• One can request someone's presence from organizations they wish to be sponsors.

 • Judges should be informed of the criteria for selecting winners before the event, such as the parameters to assess a hack or deliverable, the scoring system, etc.

-• They should not be saddled with a boatload of submissions.
-Before entrusting them with the evaluation task, also consider their bandwidth.
+• Judges should not be saddled with a boatload of submissions.
+Before entrusting them with the evaluation task, considering their bandwidth is important.

-What are the different types of hackathon judging criteria that one should consider?
+What are the different types of hackathons judging criteria that one should consider?

 Is it commercially viable?

-Not all hackathons require tangible outcomes (a functional tool, feature, product, etc.) but the top-scoring team’s idea should contribute to something substantial.
-If it is not the ultimate solution, it must lead to the solution.
-Moreover, expecting a thoroughly ready, polished project at the end of the event is unreasonable.
-But one can analyze and assess the outcome to look for the level of thought, effort and perfection that went into creating it.
+Not all hackathons require tangible outcomes (a functional tool, feature, product, etc.), but the top-scoring team’s idea should contribute something substantial.
+It must lead to the solution.
+Moreover, the expectation is not of a thoroughly ready, polished project at the event’s end.
+However, one can analyze and assess the outcome by looking at the level of thought, effort, and perfection that went into creating it.
+Some important questions include:

 • Has the team succeeded in what they set out to do?